 [Name] is our Safeguarding officer.
-They are responsible for co-ordinating the Safeguarding of children and adults in all the activities of [name of Triratna centre/charity/enterprise].
+They are responsible for co-ordinating the Safeguarding of children and adults in all our activities.
 (See also our Safeguarding Adults policy.)

 [Name] is our Safeguarding trustee.
-They are responsible for making sure Safeguarding is taken seriously by the trustees and appears regularly on their agendas, ensuring the trustees comply with their Safeguarding obligations as required by the Charity Commission.
+They are responsible for making sure Safeguarding is taken seriously by the trustees and is a standing item on the agenda at every trustee meeting, ensuring the trustees comply with their Safeguarding obligations as required by the Charity Commission.